-We have not yet entered into, and may never be able to enter into, satisfactory commercial arrangements with additional customers for products and services from the Terminal and third-parties desiring to install our CCS systems in their industrial facilities.
+We have entered into a limited number of commercial arrangements with customers for products and services from the Terminal, each of which is subject to preconditions including the Terminal becoming operational, and third parties desiring to install our CCS systems in their industrial facilities.
 We also have not entered into, and may never be able to enter into, satisfactory commercial arrangements with third-party suppliers of feedstock or other required supplies to the Terminal.